nicnaude/Mailbox-rapid-prototype/README.md

 ## Mailbox

-The purpose of this homework is to leverage animations and gestures to implement more sophisticated interactions.
-We're going to use the techniques from this week to implement the Mailbox interactions.
+CodePath Project: The purpose of this prototype is to simulate the user's experience while using the Mailbox app to swipe cells and view the slide out menu.
+This demo utilizes iOS gesture recognizers for panning and tapping.

-Time spent: 7
+Time spent: 12 hours

 ### Features

 #### Required

 - [x] Users can simulate the experience of swiping a tableView cell on the first cell.
-- [x] A scrollView simulates a users inbox.
+- [x] A scrollView simulates mail in a user's inbox.
-- [x] Four icons and five colours are used to give the user visual ques as to what action the app will perform once the cell is released.
+- [x] Four icons and five colours are used to give the user visual cues as to what action the app will perform once the cell is released.
 - [x] The result of rescheduling a message is simulated with an image overlay.
 - [x] Tapping on the overlay dismisses the image.
 - [x] Users can simulate the experience of swiping the main viewControllower to the right to see the hidden navigation items.
-- [x] A segmented controll is simulated using stock iOS interface element.
+- [x] A segmented control is simulated using stock iOS interface element.

 #### Optional

-- [x] Panning from the edge should reveal the menu.
+- [x] Panning from the edge reveals the menu.

 ### Video Walkthrough